Plant Library

 Edible Qualities

-Baby Gold Peach is a small tree that is typically grown for its edible qualities.
+Baby Gold Peach is a small tree that is commonly grown for its edible qualities.
 It produces gold round fruit (technically 'drupes') with a scarlet blush and yellow flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a tangy taste and a firm texture.

 The fruit are most often used in the following ways: